 Each graduate student is expected to meet the academic and practicum requirements for clinical certification by ASHA (CCC-SLP) before the end of the graduate program.
 For that reason, you should be entirely familiar with these requirements.
-Details about ASHA requirements for clinical certification are available at: https://www.asha.org/certification/2020-slp-certification-standards/
+Details about ASHA requirements for clinical certification are included in the Membership and Certification Handbook at: 2020 Certification Standards in Speech-Language Pathology (asha.org).
 Our M.S. degree at UW-Eau Claire is designed to meet these requirements, although it also assumes undergraduate preparation comparable to our undergraduate program.
-Thus, you should become familiar with ASHA requirements and be prepared to identify problems and to discuss their solutions with your advisor.
-Also, on the ASHA website you will find the ASHA Code of Ethics.
-You should be familiar with the Code of Ethics as it will guide your professional behavior from this point forward.
+Also, in the certification standards online, you will find the ASHA Code of Ethics.
+You should be familiar with the Code of Ethics as it will guide your professional behavior from now on.
+Graduate students are expected to adhere to the Code of Ethics.

-A related document, the CSD Graduate Degree Plan, which you will receive at the Orientation meeting, is designed to help you keep track of your progress toward completion of ASHA requirements and UW-Eau Claire requirements for a Master's of Science in Communication Sciences & Disorders.
+A related document, the CSD Graduate Degree Plan, is designed to help you keep track of your progress toward completion of ASHA requirements and UW-Eau Claire requirements for a Master's of Science in Communication Sciences & Disorders.
 All ASHA-required courses must be completed with a grade of C or better.
-The Degree Plan provides space for recording information about academic courses that satisfy ASHA requirements.
-At the start of fall semester, you will meet with the academic advisor and review where your undergraduate courses fit into this form.
-Work with your advisor to identify any academic deficiencies that you must complete during your graduate program to meet ASHA academic requirements.
+Prior to summer orientation, you will meet with your advisor and review where your various undergraduate courses fit into this form.
+This form should be brought up to date before each registration.
+Most importantly, work with your advisor to identify any academic deficiencies (e.g., Human Biology, Chemistry or Physics, Statistics, Psychology) or CSD courses that you must complete during your graduate program to meet ASHA academic requirements.
 As your graduate program progresses, continue to use the Degree Plan to monitor your progress toward degree and ASHA requirements.